oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/all_labs_combined.md

 Now we are ready to prepare the data.

-**Task 3 -- Create data flow to load customer sales analysis table**
+## Task 1: Create data flow to load customer sales analysis table

 1. Click on the **Home** button on the left side to go back to the home screen.
 You have wizards to load data from other sources (as defined